mhannum72/mylunch/README.md

 todo
 ====

+* Bug: prevmd / prevts not part of page\_globals in editmeals?

+* I'll need to revise the mongo access routines for 'getMealInfoFromMongoFwd' and 'getMealInfoFromMongoRev'.
+The scheme now is not scalable, and not efficient.
+The problem is that I cannot use 'limit', so the database could end up doing a substantial amount of extra work.
+I think I can do something like this:

+      ( mealDate == X && timestamp >= Y ) || ( mealDate > X )
+      ( mealDate == X && timestamp <= Y ) || ( mealDate < Y )

 * I'm on the rotate pictures function.
 Maybe it would be better to show a stack of meal photos & only rotate when the user clicks?
 I'll have to think about this.